Email FacebookTwitterMenu burgerClose thin

 Drawbacks of Dependent Care Credit

-• Your income affects how much you’ll benefit from the credit.
+For one, you can’t claim expenses beyond $3,000 for a single dependent.
+Your income will also affect how much you’ll benefit from the credit.

 Can You Use Both Dependent Care FSA and Dependent Care Tax Credit?